[The A-10 Attack! FAQ]

 The Antonov An-124

-Currently the largest aircraft in service, the An-124 is in many respects
+Currently the largest aircraft in service, the An-124 isin many respects

 similar to the C-5.
-It has also been used to "piggy-back" the Russian
+It has also been used to"piggy-back" the Russian

 "Buran" space shuttle.